When

 Tsar's

-Cross,
+Cross, falls

-love
+in love with

-innocent
+an innocent

 accomplice

-"The
+of "The

 Annexation